 Subnet Mask: Enter the Subnet Mask.
-The default subnet mask is 255,255,255.0.
+The default subnet mask is information from your ISP to your computers.
+If checked, your computers will use the router for a

 Local Domain: Enter the Domain name (Optional).

 Enable DNS Relay: Uncheck the box to transfer the DNS server